CUH Logo

 The male pelvis, illustrating the location of the pelvic floor muscles:

 The PFMs support the pelvic organs and abdominal contents especially on standing and on exertion.
 These muscles are usually strong enough to support and work gently at all times and stop leaking from the bladder.
-However PFMs also need to be able to work harder when a person exerts pressure during coughing, sneezing or exercising.
+However, PFMs also need to be able to work harder when a person exerts pressure during coughing, sneezing, laughing or exercising.

 Why does my child have stress incontinence?

 Coughing, huffing and keeping an active lifestyle are very important for any person who has CF so that they can clear the sputum off their chest and maintain a healthy lung function.
-However these activities do place pressure on the PFMs and over time, occasionally these muscles can get weakened.
+However, these activities do place pressure on the PFMs and, over time, can weaken these muscles.
 It is not fully understood why people with CF have an increased risk of getting SI, but during times of a chest infection, the extra pressure on these muscles from coughing means that this is when people start getting symptoms of SI.

 How to treat stress incontinence